aitbw/aitbw.github.io/_posts/2023-6-23-fixing-docker-init-network-controller-error.md

 ## Update

-The original version of this post defined a rich rule via `firewall-cmd`, which prevented Docker containers to connect to the Internet.
+The original version of this post defined a rich rule via `firewall-cmd`, which prevented Docker containers from connecting to the Internet.
 This step has been removed to avoid confusion.
 It also adds additional steps explaining how to persist configuration changes in `firewalld`.